di-ruan/RestAPIManagement/README.md

 # RestAPIManagement
 A service for Restful API management

-Please change the second part of secretAccessKey in sqs-config.json to: vJNyJM2VgCjIfAJ0AFomhNSGFSMYl
+Please get the secretAccessKey in sqs-config.json from the google doc: Schema

 Deployment: